 - The establishment is given another opportunity to immediately correct violations following the Informal Hearing.
 When the establishment fails to comply, the food service license may be limited, suspended, or revoked; or a Formal Hearing is convened to determine the next course of action.
-The license holder may request a Formal Hearing before the Ottawa County Health Department Appeals Board to appeal a license limitation, suspension or revocation.
+The license holder may request a Formal Hearing before the Ottawa County Department of Public Health Appeals Board to appeal a license limitation, suspension or revocation.

 The following abbreviations are sometimes used by the Environmental Health Specialists when writing their inspection reports: